-With the COVID-19 pandemic affecting all of America currently, dental offices have been closed to normal dental checkups and cleanings.
-Dentistry of the Queen City is taking this approach as well to help flatten the curve of the crisis.
+With the COVID-19 pandemic affecting all of America, dental offices have been closed to normal dental checkups and cleanings.
+Dentistry of the Queen City is also taking this approach to help flatten the curve of the crisis.
 Dr. Greg Reece, a Charlotte, NC dentist, discusses what you can do at home if you have to miss your regular dental appointment.

 Make Sure You Get Rescheduled